 We have been preparing US income

-tax returns for US Citizens and permanent residents living in the UNITED ARAB
+tax returns for US Citizens and permanent residents living in the United Kingdom for over

 (green card holder) you are

 required to file a US return each year regardless of the fact that you file

 and pay taxes in your residence country.
 The expatriate earned income

 exemption (currently approx $105,000) only can be claimed if you file a timely tax

 return.
 It is not automatic if you fail to file.

 We have scores of clients located in the UK and know how to integrate your US taxes into the local income taxes

 you pay.
 Any income tax you pay there can be claimed as a dollar

 for dollar credit against the tax on your US return on the same income.